Antandrus: History

 In 411/10 BC Antandrus expelled its Persian garrison with the help of Peloponnesian troops who were stationed at Abydos on the Hellespont.
 Having briefly won its freedom, it quickly returned to Persian control, and in 409 BC the Pharnabazus constructed a fleet for the Peloponnesians here using the abundant timber of Mount Ida.
 We do not know how the Persians regained Antandrus, but in 409 BC the Syracusans gained the Antandrians' friendship by helping to rebuild their fortifications, suggesting that a siege had taken place in the previous year.
 In the summer of 399 BC Xenophon's Ten Thousand passed through on their way home from Persia, and he later wrote in his Hellenica of the city's continuing strategic importance during the Corinthian War (395-387 BC).

 After the Classical period, references to Antandrus become scarce in surviving sources.
 The next reference to events at Antandrus comes several centuries later c.
 200 BC, when Antandrus was on the route of Delphic thearodokoi, and in the 2nd century BC an inscription from Antandrus tells us that the city sent judges to Peltai in Phrygia to arbitrate a dispute.
 From c.
 440 - c.
 284 BC, Antandrus had minted its own coinage; this began again in the reign of the Emperor Titus (AD 79-81) and continued until the reign of Elagabalus (AD 218-222).
 In the Byzantine period Antandrus was an episcopal see in the metropolis of Ephesus.

 Archaeology

 In 2018, archaeologists unearthed Pithos burials.
 The Antandrus necropolis served from the eighth century B.C. to the first century A.D.
 Same year a stele was discovered, dating back to the 2nd century BC.
-It includes a statement related to the commendation of a commander, who was sent to Antandrus by the Kind of Pergamon Eumenes and his brother Attalus.
+It includes a statement related to the commendation of a commander, who was sent to Antandrus by the King of Pergamon Eumenes and his brother Attalus.
 In 2021, new Pithos burials were discovered.
 In 2022, tombs from the 3rd, 4th and 5th centuries BC were discovered.